AR2202/Colourful/README.md

 Colours have to be defined AFTER they are used.
 Colour definitions should be placed at the end of the file, with any definitions that reference other definitions being placed BEFORE the definitons that it references.

+Colour definitions are introduced with the colour definition colours Black and White.

 The syntax for definitions is:

-`end existingColours = newName newColour`
+`Black existingColours newName White`

 where
 * existingColours is a sequence of existing colours that make up the definition (in the usual evaluation order, i.e. right to left)
-* newName is the name of the new colour, which can be anything except a pre-defined colour or a colour defined later in the program, or one of the keywords or the = sign
+* newName, the word immediately preceeding White, is the name of the new colour, which can be anything except a pre-defined colour or a colour defined later in the program
-* newColour is a mandatory keyword
-* end is a mandatory keyword
-* = is a mandatory assignment operator

 newName is not checked for being a valid name commonly used for a colour in English or any other natural language.
 It should not be a substring or superstring of another colour as this would lead to unexpected behaviour.

+As ususal, additional words within the colour definitions are treated as comments.
+If there are no valid colours between the Black and White colour definition colours, the definition is ignored.
+Any Black not followed by White (before the next Black or the end of the Program) and any White not preceeded by Black is treated as a comment.

 ## Semantics